Pomax/BezierInfo-2/components/sections/inflections/content.en-GB.md

   \ C(t) = 0 \ \Rightarrow\ t = \frac{-y \pm \sqrt{y^2 - 4 x z}}{2x}
 \]

-We can easily compute this value *if* the descriminator isn't a negative number (because we only want real roots, not complex roots), and *if* *x* is not zero, because divisions by zero are rather useless.
+We can easily compute this value *if* the discriminator isn't a negative number (because we only want real roots, not complex roots), and *if* *x* is not zero, because divisions by zero are rather useless.

 Taking that into account, we compute *t*, we disregard any *t* value that isn't in the Bézier interval [0,1], and we now know at which *t* value(s) our curve will inflect.